1. What is the role of the Single Resolution Board (SRB)?

 The SRB is the resolution authority for:

-- banks which are considered significant or in relation to which the ECB has decided to exercise directly all of the relevant supervisory powers; and
+- banks which are considered significant or in relation to which the European Central Bank (ECB) has decided to exercise directly all of the relevant supervisory powers; and

 - other cross-border groups, where both the parent and at least one subsidiary bank are established in two different participating Member States of the Banking Union.

 The number of banks within the SRB’s direct remit is bound to change over time, as new banks are established and existing banks leave the market.
-The list of banks within the SRB’s remit is published on the SRB’s website.
+The list of banks within the SRB’s remit is available here.

 2. What is the Single Resolution Mechanism?